 Block on Trump's Asylum Ban Upheld by Supreme Court

 First, it will depend on how complicated your estate is.
-Do you own a lot of different physical assets, like real property, a home, and multiple automobiles, or various financial assets like stocks and bonds, and maybe even a business?
-And are you trying to bequeath all those assets to numerous people?
-Your will may be more expensive than a simple devise of one or two large assets to a single spouse or heir.
+Do you own a lot of different physical assets, like multiple homes and automobiles, or various financial assets like stocks and bonds, and maybe even a business?
+Are you trying to bequeath all those assets to numerous people?
+Do you want to set up a trust for a certain beneficiary?
+Is there the possibility that your estate will be subject to federal and state estate taxes?
+Your will may be more expensive than a simple form.

 Additionally, the cost of a lawyer will vary depending on their expertise.
 Your husband's cousin who just graduated from law school may not be as expensive as a 15-year veteran attorney specializing in wills and estates.
 But, again, you get what you pay for.